 Dam Square is Amsterdam’s most important square.
 It is located in the heart of the city close to Amsterdam Central station, a 5-10 minute walk down Damrak.
 The majority of visitors to Amsterdam are likely go through Dam Square at some point.

-Let’s take a brief tour around Dam Square illustrated by our map.
+Let’s take a tour around Dam Square illustrated by our map.

 Originally a 13th century dam on the river Amstel, Dam Square was used as a fish market where ships could dock and unload goods.
 Over time the square grew in size and importance with the building of the new church, city hall and nearby stock exchange.

-Today it connects the main artery streets Damrak and Rokin (illustrated in dark grey on our Dam Square map above along with the other main street Nieuwezijds Voorburgwal to the west) and also provides access to the major shopping streets of Kalverstraat and Nieuwendijk, highlighted in pink.
+Today it connects the main artery streets Damrak and Rokin and also provides access to the major shopping streets of Kalverstraat and Nieuwendijk, highlighted in pink on our map.

 Dam Square is a busy focal point for many arriving visitors and shoppers.
-Street performers set up on the square’s cobble stones, tourists mill about taking photos and feeding the pigeons whilst trams frequently rattle past.
-On a sunny day the cafe terraces on the northern flanks fill up with coffee and beer drinkers.
+Street performers set up on the square’s cobble stones, tourists mill about taking photos and feeding the pigeons whilst trams frequently drift past.
+On a sunny day the café terraces on the northern flanks fill up.

 Dam Square (West side)

 Dam has a number of important buildings – the imposing Koninklijk Paleis (Royal Palace) completed in 1655 was originally Amsterdam’s town hall which became an imperial palace in 1808 during Napoleon’s reign.
 A weighing house used to be right in the centre of the square but was demolished after Napoleon’s brother (Louis Bonaparte) complained about the view!